mastbaum/truth-selection-1l1p/README.md

 `scripts/utils/run_pot.py` and is normalized in TSCovariance.
 The POT that you want to use when calculating significance/generating plots can then be set in `scripts/analysis/chi2.py`.
-In addition, the efficiency can be caluclated from counters in the output TTRee's from TSSelection (which are correctly added up by the mergeing scripts) and is normalized in `scripts/analysis/chi2.py` to be a number reasonable for a real analysis (30% by default).
+In addition, the efficiency can be caluclated from counters in the output TTree's from TSSelection (which are correctly added up by the mergeing scripts) and is normalized in `scripts/analysis/chi2.py` to be a number reasonable for a real analysis (30% by default).